syncfusion-content/blazor-docs/blazor/toast/config.md

 By default, the toast can be rendered with `300px` width with `auto` height.

-> In mobile devices, the default width of the toast gets '100%' width of the page.
+N> In mobile devices, the default width of the toast gets '100%' width of the page.
 When the toast width is set as '100%', the toast occupies full width and will be displayed at the top or bottom based on the position `Y` property.

 Both the width and height properties allow setting pixels/numbers/percentage.
 The number value is considered as pixels.